YBBBB-C/GDELT-data-4language-specific-M/README.md

 | A  | original en news    | en | en sourse article    | baseline/semantic distribution  |
 | B  | zh->en  | en | chinese news+machien translation | Check for distribution drift |

+1. Helsinki-NLP/opus-mt-zh-en model for translation---see zh2en
+2. Generate English semantic embeddings for two groups
+3. Merge them into one dataframe
+4. Can use: ·t-SNE / UMAP for embedding dimensionality reduction · Use color = source to visualize "whether it is divisible" If it can be separated (A and B gather in different regions)

+The model detects that the semantic distribution of the machine-translated corpus and the native corpus is different ➝ Existing bias

 ### files